 The Ljubljana Central Market

 We always make it a point to visit local markets when we travel.
 The Ljubljana Central Market was one of the nicer ones that we have visited.
 The Ljubljana Central Market is located close to the old town and the idyllic river.
+It is a really great place to sample a wide variety of traditional Slovenian food.

 The kids really enjoyed munching on fruit and berries from the market.
 What I liked about this market is that it was not crowded (granted, we visited on a weekday).
 There were also a number of vendors selling reasonably priced souvenirs like travel sized jars of honey and other Slovenian specialties.
 Note – the Ljubljana Central Market is closed on Sundays.